The observability of plasmoid-powered $\gamma$-ray flares with the Fermi Large Area Telescope

 \section{Results}

 In this section, we compare the observed light curves with those obtained from the simulations as well as the corresponding power spectral densities (PSDs).
-We do not attempt to reproduce the observed light curves one-to-one but rather focus on the overall structure, variability time scales, and the PSDs.
-To our knowledge, this is the first time that such a comparison is performed.
+We do not attempt to reproduce the observed light curves one to one but rather focus on the overall structure, variability time scales, and the PSDs.
+To our knowledge, this is the first time that such a comparison has been performed.